 This one comes right from the book of old and gold tricks.
 It has been long since the antibacterial property of salt was recognized.
 Antibacterial property!
 So no more bacteria!
 You got the trick.
 Right?

-So if bacterial infection is what causing the gums turn reddish and uneasy, you got to mix half a tablespoon of salt in a cup of luke warm or normal water and rinse your mouth well and the silent killers are gone!
+So if a bacterial infection is what causing the gums to turn reddish and uneasy, you got to mix half a tablespoon of salt in a cup of lukewarm or normal water and rinse your mouth well and the silent killers are gone!

 Baking soda and hydrogen peroxide